 Ashford's Hidden Treasures

-Ashford’s Hidden Treasures, produced by Founder Films CIC and funded by the National Lottery Heritage Fund, is a series of short videos to celebrate some of the amazing objects found in museums and archives in the borough of Ashford.
+Ashford’s Hidden Treasures, produced by Funder Films CIC and funded by the National Lottery Heritage Fund, is a series of short videos to celebrate some of the amazing objects found in museums and archives in the borough of Ashford.

 The vast majority of artefacts are in museums and public collections and therefore publically accessible.
 However, some artefacts are in private collections.